Moruya Heads lookout

 Moruya Heads lookout offers superb coastal views taking in the scenic mouth of Moruya River.

 - Please note

-- The weather in the area can be extreme and unpredictable, so please ensure you’re well prepared for your visit.
+The weather in the area can be extreme and unpredictable.
+Please be well prepared for your visit.

 Keep a lookout on the beach as there are plenty of birdwatching opportunities, with the endangered little tern and hooded plover calling the area home.
 Come spring, Moruya Heads is enlivened with wildflowers, including coastal wattle, banksia and pittosporum for you to feast your eyes on.
 And, with beaches nearby, you can also seize hotter days with swimming, surfing or a bout of fishing.